stellar-deprecated/kelp/examples/walkthroughs/trader/buysell.md

 # How To Make a Market for a Stablecoin

-This guide shows you how to setup the `kelp` bot using the [buysell](../../../plugins/buysellStrategy.go) strategy.
-We'll configure it to make a market for a stablecoin against against the XLM asset.
+This guide shows you how to setup the **kelp** bot using the [buysell](../../../plugins/buysellStrategy.go) strategy.
+We'll configure it to make a market for a stablecoin against the XLM asset.

 This strategy buys low and sells high with a pre-defined [spread](https://en.wikipedia.org/wiki/Bid%E2%80%93ask_spread) and [priceFeed](../../../api/pricefeed.go).

 ## Account Setup

-You should first go through the [Account Setup guide](account_setup.md) to set up your Stellar accounts and the necessary configuration file, `trader.cfg`.
+First, go through the [Account Setup guide](account_setup.md) to set up your Stellar accounts and the necessary configuration file, `trader.cfg`.
 This introduces the `COUPON` token that we will use through the rest of this walkthrough.

 ## Install Bots